benstitousofiane/lune/README.md

 ➡️ maniaque : a from scratch math lib 🔢✨.

-➡️ estampe : the grapic lib for lune 📜📈.
+➡️ estampe : the semi-graphic lib for lune 📜📈.